 With synthetic biology, or ‘synbio‘, new DNA strands can be created on computers, printed off on 3D printers, to create new life forms.
 The term is also applied to a way of reengineering living organisms to perform functions they wouldn’t do naturally.

-A number of synbio projects are already producing fuel, plastics and industrial chemicals.
+A number of synbio projects are already producing fuel, plastics, fabrics and industrial chemicals.
 The food system, however, is arguably one of the biggest targets for the synthetic biology industry.
-Current applications for synbio include oils for food processing (including for supplements, baby foods and formula) and the much-publicised plant blood (‘heme’) for the meat analogue Impossible Burger.
+Current applications for synbio include oils for food processing (including for supplements, baby foods and formula) and the much-publicised plant blood ( or ‘heme’) for the fake meat Impossible Burger.

 Synthetic biology versions of common ingredients such as vanilla, saffron, stevia, coconut and cocoa and a variety of other flavourings and fragrances – are in the pipeline.
 These food products are being introduced to the marketplace – not through supermarkets but through the food service sector.
 Restaurants, looking for something new and novel to offer their customers, have willingly become the marketing arm of the synbio industry, in some cases selling foods that have yet to gain regulatory approval.